-Seascape Caribbean was contracted by the Goldeneye Resort and Spa in 2008 to develop and implement a snorkeling garden and trail along the resort's extensive coastline, including fisheries management and coral culture initiatives.
-This programme was subsumed by the local fishing community body when the Oracabessa Bay Fish Sanctuary came on-stream in 2012.
+Seascape Caribbean was contracted by the Goldeneye Resort and Spa in Oracabessa, St Mary, Jamaica in 2008 to develop and implement a snorkelling garden and trail along the resort's extensive coastline, including fisheries management and coral culture initiatives.
+To our knowledge, this was the first privately funded nursery culture and enhancement project ever done.

-- Oracabessa is ostensibly a fishing community and the local reefs are heavily fished by spear, net and fish trap.
+Oracabessa is ostensibly a fishing community and the local reefs are heavily fished by spear, net and fish trap.
 In 2012, a fish of any species larger than one’s hand was uncommon.

-- Current reef system is dominated by microalgae, representing a stable-state disallowing a resurgence of coral.
+Unbalanced, the modern (2012) reef system is dominated by microalgae, representing a stable-state disallowing a resurgence of coral.
 Reefs are the green-brown of algae rather than the bright golds and greens of healthy coral.

-- Algae is a poor fish or lobster nursery habitat as compared to coral, thus fisheries have been relatively unproductive.
+Algae is a poor fish or lobster nursery habitat as compared to coral, thus fisheries have been relatively unproductive.

-- Propagate and plant 2000 branching Acroporid corals per year into target areas for maximized recruitment of juvenile fish and shellfish.
-To date, approximately 5000 such corals have been planted from an initial harvest of less than 150 3-5cm fragments in 2009.
+Propagate and plant 2000 corals of the fine-branching staghorn morphology (genus Acropora) per year into target areas for enhanced recruitment of juvenile fish and shellfish.

-- Facilitate stewardship initiatives within the local fishing community.
+Facilitate stewardship initiatives within the local fishing community.
 Seascape Caribbean initiated and facilitated the conversations that lead Oracabessa Bay to be designated a fish sanctuary in 2012, under management of the local fishing community members under the Oracabessa Foundation.

 Train and employ two Coral Gardener reef maintenance technicians from amongst the local spear-fishers.
 A third was recently trained through the support the World Bank's PPCR programme.